-[Source: Journal of Virology, full page: (LINK).
+[Source: US National Library of Medicine, full page: (LINK).
 Abstract, edited.]

 Acta Trop.
 2019 Jun 17:105064. doi: 10.1016/j.actatropica.2019.105064.
 [Epub ahead of print]

 Guillain-Barre Syndrome and its correlation with dengue, Zika and chikungunya viruses infection based on a literature review of reported cases in Brazil.

 de Sousa Lima ME1, Rodrigues Bachur TP2, Frota Aragão G3.